Clemapfel/jluna/docs/manual.md

 auto unnamed_proxy = std::vector<std::string>{"abc", "def"};
 ```

-That value will be boxed and move to Julia, after which the proxy will point to that value.
+That value will be boxed and moved to Julia, after which the proxy will point to that value.

 If we have a Julia-side variable `jl_var`: